RESEARCH PROJECTS

 OF CATHERINE CROWE

-The Short Fiction of Catherine Crowe is my newest project: a chronological bibliography of the short stories written by once-popular, now-neglected author Catherine Crowe (1790-1872).
+The Short Fiction of Catherine Crowe is a chronological bibliography of the short stories written by once-popular, now-neglected author Catherine Crowe (1790-1872).
 Crowe was better known as a novelist and the author of The Night-Side of Nature, an important book discussing paranormal phenomena such as prophetic dreams, ghosts, and doppelgängers.
 As far as I know, no bibliography of her short fiction has been created, and I add summaries, commentaries, and links to online copies.
+I hope this will lead to collection of Crowe’s short fiction, but there are no immediate plans for that.

 THE GHOST HUNTER